Technikermathe/laravel-keycloak/README.md

 ## Features

 - Provides an Auth driver for Keycloak in Laravel
+- Automatically creates and updates a User Model to the database with the `keycloak-persistent-users` driver
 - Various Keycloak helpers, see the `src/Keycloak.php`

 ## Key differences